TOGoS/Scratch38-S0015/DEVLOG.md

 This could also work, but is going to be messier.
 It is probably easier to go the functional approach and then find ways to optimize.

+## 2025-06-26

+### 14:06 - dinking with TextRasters

+Added a `TextRaster` type and some functions to work with them in `rasterdemo.ts`, which includes some unit tests.

+Got some 'help' from CoPilot which may have just made it messier and take longer.

+There's some overlap in functionality between the raster updating function and things that `SpanMan` does during `generateSpanOutput`, which feels a little silly.